qooxdoo/qxl.datagrid/readme.md

 Included in this repo is a demo application - it's running live at http://qooxdoo.org/qxl-datagrid.qooxdoo.github.io/

-The included demo application will create a tabview showing both styles of DataGrid usage (ie spreadsheet or tree); if you would like to try it out on your own computer, check out this repo and run it:
+The included demo application will create a tabview showing several styles of DataGrid usage; if you would like to try it out on your own computer, check out this repo and run it:

 ```